calebmsword/javascript-notes/type-checking.md

 }
 ```

-This is quite a good technique.
-However, `structuredClone` can be monkeypatched arbitrarily, so it is not foolproof. `structuredClone` can also be an expensive operation if the cloned object has many properties or is deepy nested.
+This is a fallible technique. `structuredClone` can be monkeypatched arbitrarily, and `structuredClone` will also throw if the object contains methods or symbols.
+Furthermore, `structuredClone` can be an expensive operation if the cloned object has many properties or is deeply nested.

 # The One True Type Check